tebriel/early-hints-vscode-rails/README.md

 ## Test

+`curl -i http://localhost:3000/` should show you some HTTP/1.1 103 Early Hints headers.
 `curl -i http://localhost:8080/` should show you some HTTP/1.1 103 Early Hints headers.

-`curl -i https://127.0.0.1:8080/` from your host after the port is mapped to vscode should show you some HTTP/1.1 103 Early Hints headers.
+`curl -i <Public Mapped URL>` from your host after the port is mapped will show no 103

-`curl -i https://127.0.0.1:8080/ --http2` From your host (not vscode) also succeed
+`curl -i <Public Mapped URL> --http2` From your host (not vscode) also show no 103